18/8 Stainless Steel Plates

-Melamine is an organic compound (C₃H₆N₆) that, when combined with formaldehyde, creates melamine resin—a hard, durable plastic-like material.
-It became popular in children's tableware in the 1950s because it's virtually shatterproof, lightweight, and can be molded into colorful, appealing shapes.
+Melamine is an organic compound (C₃H₆N₆) that, when combined with formaldehyde, creates melamine resin, a hard, durable plastic-like material that became popular in children's tableware in the 1950s.
+It's virtually shatterproof, lightweight, and can be molded into colorful, appealing shapes.

 The appeal for parents is obvious: a plate that survives being hurled across the room by a frustrated toddler.
 Unlike ceramic or glass, melamine won't break into dangerous shards.
 Unlike metal, it doesn't conduct heat and won't burn tiny hands.

-However, the very chemical bonds that give melamine its durability—the cross-linked melamine-formaldehyde polymer network—can break down under specific conditions, releasing both melamine and formaldehyde into food.
-This degradation is accelerated by heat, acidic foods, and repeated use/washing cycles.
+However, the very chemical bonds that give melamine its durability (the cross-linked melamine-formaldehyde polymer network) can break down under specific conditions, releasing both melamine and formaldehyde into food.
+This degradation is accelerated by heat, acidic foods, and repeated use/washing cycles, which is why the FDA explicitly warns against microwaving melamine.

 Understanding this chemistry is crucial: melamine tableware isn't inherently dangerous, but it has specific use limitations that many parents aren't aware of.